-Investments in the Fund B of the SBA Investment Pool are not rated while investments in the LGIP of the SBA Investment Pool have a rating of AAA_m .
+Investments in the Fund B Surplus Funds Trust Fund are not rated while investments in the Florida PRIME have a rating of AAA_m .
 The American Freedom United States Government Money Market Fund has a rating of AAA_m .

 A. Deposits and Investments - (continued)